Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.3.md

 >          - Key 'Locked' was not defined.
 Path: '/Components/12'.: Path: '/'>
 > ```
 >
-> Failures of these tests due to locked components as shown above can be safely
+> Failures of these tests because of locked components as shown above can be safely
 > ignored.

 <a name="exit-typescript"></a>